RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

     Use the ETL-like migration when the source database mustn't suffer from increased load or when access to the source database is a bottleneck.
 In the general strategy the data is first read row by row from the OTRS database and then inserted into the OTOBO database.
-    In the variant, the relevant OTRS database tables are exported, transformed, and then imported into the OTOBO database.
+    In this variant, the relevant OTRS database tables are first exported, then transformed, and then imported into the OTOBO database.

 3. Migration from an Oracle based OTRS 6 installation to an Oracle based OTOBO installation.